 Attribute name Туре value Description IE Object Type enum Configuration Item Type of the object, always "Configuration Item" in this case, or null.
 For the whole list of values, see the "Project Profile" Module Description.
 IE PUID string see description Project Unique IDentifier.
-This attribute is automatically set with the following concatenation rule : [module prefix]-[CI prefix]-[number] - the [module prefix] is obtained from the DOORS module attribute "Module Prefix", - the [CI prefix] is obtained from the DOORS attribute "IE Object Prefix" (see the "Project Profile" Module Description), - the [number] is incremented by one every new RMF Object. ІЕ СІ Туре enum System Subsystem Prime Item HWCI CSCI Interface NDI COTS Represent the type of the Configuration Item.
-This list shows sample items, each project should define an appropriate list.
-A 'Platform' CI type is often useful.
-IE CI Serial Number string see description Represent the identification of the Configuration Item as identified by the Configuration Management function.
+This attribute is automatically set with the following concatenation rule : [module prefix]-[CI prefix]-[number] - the [module prefix] is obtained from the DOORS module attribute "Module Prefix", - the [CI prefix] is obtained from the DOORS attribute "IE Object Prefix" (see the "Project Profile" Module Description), - the [number] is incremented by one every new RMF Object.
+IE CI Type enum System Represent the type of the Configuration Item.
+Subsystem Prime Item This list shows sample items, each project should define an appropriate list.
+A 'Platform' CI type is often HWCI useful.
+CSCI Interface NDI a fui a a Democratike identification of the Configuration Mannes identified by the Configuration Mannasan IE CI Serial Number string see description Represent the identification of the Configuration item as identified by the Configuration Management a fui a a Tunction.
 The numbering will be project specific.
-IE CI Version Number string see description Represent the version of the Configuration Item as identified by the Configuration Management fu The numbering will be project specific.
+IE CI Version Number string see description Represent the version of the Configuration item as identified by the Configuration Management function.
+The numbering will be project specific.
 IE CI Revision Number string see description Represent the revision of the Configuration Item as identified by the Configuration Management function.
 The numbering will be project specific.
 IE CI Supplier Id string see description Represent the identification of the Supplier of the Configuration Item as identified by the Configuration Management function.
 IE Object Version string see description This attribute is managed by DXL, specifically by the "Update Version Attribute " utility.
-The attribute holds the designation of the baseline of the module in which the object was last changed.
+I he attribute holds the designation of the baseline of the module in which the object was last changed.